rollkit/docs/tutorials/gm-world.md

 export KEY2=gm1e4fqspwdsy0dzkmzsdhkadfcrd0udngw0f88pw
 ```

-Now let's submit a transaction that sends coins from one account to another (don't worry about all the flags, for now we just want to submit transaction from high perspective):
+Now let's submit a transaction that sends coins from one account to another (don't worry about all the flags, for now, we just want to submit transaction from a high level perspective):

 ```bash
 gmd tx bank send $KEY1 $KEY2 42069stake --keyring-backend test --chain-id gm --fees 5000stake